bmanna-hitachi/umbraco-portalapp-poc/README.md

 The controller is calling an external API to fetch the *list of all services.*

+This is where our existing `portalapp` comes in.

 Create `api.py` which will contain the view for this.

 ```python